flwmxd/MapleStory-Porting/README.md

 ## Scene

-Scene is also a container, which is responsibilty for managing the whole game business logic and others components like sprite and UI . you can create it by using editor and can be switch easily.
+Scene is also a container, which is responsibility for managing the whole game business logic and others components like sprite and UI . you can create it by using editor and can be switch easily.

 ## UI